reset-xd/resetAPI/README.md

 # how to use

 Want to have your Own API for your BDFD Bots?
-[1/2] Instead of using the APIs of some other peoples, host your own, with benefit of being able to modify them to your own needs if you know some stuffs of programming and know what you are doing.
+[1/2] Instead of using 3rd party APIs, host your own and Modify your very own API!
 # Previews

 ## json and games